mrkkrp/markkarpov.com/post/what-does-a-humped-critter-have-to-teach-us.md

   instance resolution is useful, then we could argue that OCaml doesn't have such a mechanism.
 [Edward Kmett likes this a lot.][type-classes-vs-the-world] But I'd say it's not a problem of module system vs type classes.
-If we have dependent types, we also can get compute values form types, although such an approach will be “closed”, as opposed to the “open” system with type classes where new instances always can be added.
+If we have dependent types, we also can compute values form types, although such an approach will be “closed”, as opposed to the “open” system with type classes where new instances always can be added.

 ## Conclusion